ProlificBlueprint/angular-4-advanced-routing/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.

+## Goal

+To create an angular 4 app that will allow us to sub route while tracking a parent routes variable.
+This becomes challenging when nesting three or more child routes deep as we did in this mini app.
+There are also many ways to solve this problem but this is the solution we have chosen.

 ## Basic Architecture

-The key to creating this mini app was in how used the angular service and routing to accomplish one main goal.
-To sub route while tracking the parent.
-This becomes challenging when going three routes deep as we did in this app.
+The key to creating this mini app was in how we used the angular service and routing together to track the values we wanted to track.
+This allowed us to share this data accurately and reliably to all components in the app, including those who were nested child routes :) .

 #### How Do We Nest Routes ?